AnkurSheel/bookland/Bookland/input/about.md

 ## Structure

--   The book we read
+-   The book I read
 -   A short summary of the book.
--   Key Takeways
+-   Key Takeaways
 -   A recommendation of whether I thought it was worth my time

 ## Join me on the adventure